KatsuyaKai/programming-project/README.md

 BLAST hits will be aligned with the query using Muscle.
 Muscle phylogenetic analysis will produce:

+    1. The alignment file
-    1. A phylogenetic tree in Newick format.
+    2. A phylogenetic tree in Newick format.
-    2. A simple plot of the phylogenetic tree using the Phylo module from biopython.
+    3. A simple plot of the phylogenetic tree using the Phylo module from biopython.
 <a id="results-prosite"></a>
 ### PROSITE domains